-The second half of the module will build on the work of the NTI intensive and apply this work over a six-week period to produce a piece of theatre for public performance as part of theatre makers Intensive which invites actors, directors, and playwrights to spend six weeks training in a single discipline.
+The second half of the module will build on the work of the NTI intensive and apply for this work over a six-week period to produce a piece of theatre for public performance as part of theatre-makers Intensive which invites actors, directors, and playwrights to spend six weeks training in a single discipline.
 They will produce new works alongside the O’Neill’s professional national conferences that originated the staged reading model and launched the careers of countless theatre artists.

 Module 5: Final Independent Project: Rose Bruford College tutored (60 Credits)

 The final module comprises the creation of an original piece of creative work.
 Students work on this in their own time and location.
 This may be a performance; a conceptual paper; a multi-dimensional proposition of a project that the student has developed and will pitch to professional organisations; it may be the practical articulation of the student’s own practice, or a model and vision for the student’s future organisation.
-It could be a book; it may be the presentation of a Research and Development for a theatre production, or the creation of a professional portfolio, and material for audition.
+It could be a book; it may be the presentation of a Research and Development for theatre production, or the creation of a professional portfolio, and audition material.
 It will be the culmination and distillation of the practice and vision the student has developed over the course of their studies and reflect the integrity and originality of their practice.
 The final project can be understood as the proposition which launches the student into the professional world.